polkadot-fellows/Evaluations/argument/rockbmb/0001-2025-10-promotion-rank-1.md

 ### EIP-150 compliance in `pallet-revive` gas-metering

 Under the supervision of Fellowship Member [Alex](https://collectives.subsquare.io/user/15db5ksZgmhWE9U8MDq4wLKUdFivLVBybztWV8nmaJvv3NU1/fellowship), I worked on implementing [EIP-150](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md) in `pallet-revive`'s gas metering.

+### Short note about EIP-150

+EIP-150 enforces an artificial stack depth limit to contract calls by limiting the gas available to a child call to `63/64`ths of the parent's available gas at the time of the call.

+Otherwise, the call limit would be 1024.
+At 1023 calls, subsequent attempts to increase the call stack would silently fail, *but* continue contract execution, which opens a class of call depth attacks (e.g. maliciously call something 1023 times before a certain call).

+With EIP-150, there'd be an (inversely) exponential decay in the amount of gas available: no gas -> contract call fails and changes would be reverted.

+---

-Ultimately, the [conclusion](https://github.com/paritytech/polkadot-sdk/pull/6890#issuecomment-2582594003) was that it was not possible at the time, as it removed the possibility of dry-running a contract call's execution -  this is essential to estimating the computational cost in Polkadot-native units (ref time/proof size).
+Ultimately, the [conclusion](https://github.com/paritytech/polkadot-sdk/pull/6890#issuecomment-2582594003) was that it was not possible at the time, as it removed the possibility of dry-running a contract call's execution -  this is essential to estimating the computational cost in Polkadot-native weight (ref time/proof size).

+Not being able to implement it in a straightforward way means that 1-to-1 parity with the EVM execution model will require an alternative gas metering solution than the one I attempted.

 ## Voting record